Steering bearing adjustment of BMW motorcycle telescopic forks

 |This page is about the BMW motorcycle Earles fork models and R50/US, R60/US, R69US, R50/5, R60/5, R75/5, R50/6, R60/6, R75/6, R90/6, R90S, R60/7, R75/7, R80/7, R100/7, R100S, R100RS.

 The Earle’s fork steering bearings

 The original steering bearings are simple ball bearings.
 They would wear and have a notch in the straight ahead position.
 The bearings had to be adjusted fairly often if one wanted them to last.
-A modification to tapered roller bearings is now available.
+A modification to tapered roller bearings that is available from Vech.
 I highly recommend it.

 BMW came out with telescopic forks, for the second time, in 1968 on the “US” models.
 The identical forks, with gradual improvements, were used on the /5 series and later.
 In 1972, BMW improved the system for adjusting the bearings.
 It was a great help.
 It is highly recommended that an owner of the 68-71, change to the later system.
 It only requires obtaining one part and it is probably still available from BMW.
 To discuss these bearings, one must treat them by the style of adjustment and the style of bearing.